 Right now, linemen are our best friends.
 In my area, it is being reported power company utility workers responded without enough food and water … yet they continue to work to restore power.
 Hurricane survivors are feeding and rehydrating power company linemen.
 That is the human fabric to stir the goodness in all of us.

 I’ve always respected the selfless array of first responders who, when trouble brews, talk little and always step forward.
 Despite mainstream media hyperbole and misinformation, we are a strong nation of noble folks.

 Frankly, we are all first responders when it comes down to it.
 It’s the American way.

-Stephen Owsinski is a retired law enforcement officer whose career included assignments in the Uniformed Patrol Division and Field Training Officer (FTO) unit.
-He is currently a senior OpLens contributor, a researcher and a writer.
-This OpLens piece is used with permission.
+Stephen Owsinski is a retired law enforcement officer whose career included assignments in the Uniformed Patrol Division and field training Oofficer (FTO) unit.
+He is currently a senior OpsLens contributor, a researcher, and a writer.
+This OpsLens piece is used with permission.

 The opinions expressed by contributors and/or content partners are their own and do not necessarily reflect the views of LifeZette.